joolstorrentecalo/gitlab-design/CONTRIBUTING.md

 ## Framer 🦋

-[Framer](https://framer.com/) is an excellent tool to help you explain/visualise more complicated designs.
-You can easily create either a flow and/or detail prototype with it.
+[Framer](https://framer.com/) is an excellent tool to help you explain/visualize more complicated designs.
+You can easily create either a flow and/or interaction prototype with it.

 ### Templates